blackcrowX/Data_Analytics_Portfolio/readme.md

 ## About

 As a highly motivated and detail-oriented data analyst with a bachelor’s degree in Business Administration, I have gained experience in utilizing programming languages such as SQL and Python to gather and analyse large datasets.
-My passion for data analysis has driven me to develop a strong skill set in data modelling, data visualization, and statistical analysis.
+My passion for data analysis has driven me to develop a strong skill set in data preparation, data modelling, data visualization, and statistical analysis.
 I am committed to delivering results and insights that will help businesses make informed decisions.

 ## Projects
-In this section I will list data analytics projects briefly describing the technology stack used to solve cases.
+In this section I will list data analytics projects briefly describing the technology stack used to solve the undelying issue.

-### Car Insurance Claims Fraud
+### Car Insurance Claim Fraud

-**Description:** The dataset contains records on fictional insurance claims in 2020-2021.
-This project includes the following steps: data loading, data cleaning and preprocessing and exploratory data analysis.
+**Description:** The dataset contains records on car insurance claim fraud in 2015.
+This project includes the following steps: data preparation, data modelling and preprocessing and exploratory data analysis.

 **Code:** [`Insurance-Claims.xlsx`](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/Project-I/Insurance-Claims.xlsx)

 **Data:** [`insurance-claims.csv`](https://github.com/blackcrowX/Data-Analysis-Portfolio/blob/main/Project-I/insurance-claims.csv)

-**Goal:**
+**Goal:** Insights into charasteristics of fraudulent claims

-**Skills:** PowerQuery, PowerPivot, PivotTables, PivotCharts, Regression-Analysis, Correlation-Analysis, and Hypothesis-Testing
+**Skills:** PowerQuery, PowerPivot, PivotTable, PivotChart and Regression-Analysis

 **Technology:** Microsoft Excel

 ### Covid 19 - Data Exploration